nagmil2077/stackoverflow-tw/README.md

 [![Product Name Screen Shot][product-screenshot]](https://github.com/nagmil2077/stackoverflow-tw)

+This project was created for educational purposes.
+It contains two projects, one for the frontend and one for the backend.
-This study project involves creating a system with a primary focus on backend development using Java and SQL.
-The objective is to establish an SQL database to manage project data, implementing the Model-View-Controller (MVC) architecture.
+It involves creating a CRUD (Create, Read, Update, Delete) system with a primary focus on backend development using Java and SQL.
+The objective is to establish an SQL database to manage project data, implementing the Model-View-Controller (MVC) architecture pattern.
 The emphasis is on basic data features initially, deferring user management functionalities.
 The codebase should adhere to SOLID, OOP, and Clean Code principles.
 Minimal frontend development is required, utilizing Vanilla JavaScript and HTML for straightforward data display, with no reliance on advanced frameworks.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>